awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lakeformation-permissions-datalakeprincipal.md

 # AWS::LakeFormation::Permissions DataLakePrincipal<a name="aws-properties-lakeformation-permissions-datalakeprincipal"></a>

-The AWS Lake Formation principal\.
+The Amazon Resource Name (ARN) of Lake Formation principal\.

 ## Syntax<a name="aws-properties-lakeformation-permissions-datalakeprincipal-syntax"></a>